sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 prediction at lower expenses.
 Overall the model does a pretty decent job of predicting the medical expenses given the patient information.

-# Limitations and Future Scope
+# Limitations and Future Directions

-Regarding to the lack of enough data, the lack of relevant features and the fact that the model is not tuned completely, we think that our model could still be improved.
-Considering the limited time available for the project, we have not done thorough feature engineering, feature selection, model selection and hyper-parameter tuning.
-Those last points could be a good starting point for those who would like to improve our model.
+The model that we built for predicting the medical expenses only serves as a baseline.
+The limitations are mainly due to the data.
+We have a very small dataset with very few features.
+For building a deployment-ready model for practical applications we need to collect more data.
+Apart from this, we can improve the model by performing feature engineering.
+In this project, no new features were created apart from polynomial features and one-hot-encoded features.
+With some research on the domain, we can come up with entirely new features or we can combine existing features to get new features.
+Also, we haven’t done any feature selection in this project.
+Data collection and feature engineering are the most critical steps in building any machine earning product.
+However, due to the limited time available, we could not allocate sufficient resources for feature engineering.
+Moreover, we haven’t performed model selection and hyper-parameter tuning in this project.
+SO there is a lot of scope for future works in this project.
 Overall, this serves as a very good base model on which further improvements can be made.

 # References